HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 )
 }}

-Web developers can add `integrity` attribute to `<script>` and `<link>` tags which are used to include JavaScripts and CSS codes to the website.
+Web developers can add `integrity` attribute to `<script>` and `<link>` tags which are used to include JavaScript and CSS codes to the website.
 The integrity attribute consists of a hash of the expected content of the resource.
 The browser can then compare the hash of the fetched content and hash mentioned in the `integrity` attribute to check its validity and only render the resource if they match.

 ```html